-The child’s childhood ends after the first four lines and she enters into puberty.
-It is here that she gets her first real life taste of the contradictions inherent in being a woman in modern society.
+The child’s childhood ends after the first four lines, and she enters puberty.
+It is here that she gets her first real-life taste of the contradictions inherent in being a woman in modern society.
 The speaker explicitly states, in what is a shocking and brutal way, that the children she met in school told the child that she has,

 A great big nose and fat legs.

-No matter who one is, insults thrust upon one as a child have a way of sticking for many years to come, perhaps all the way into adulthood.
+No matter which one is insults thrust upon one as a child, has a way of sticking for many years to come, perhaps all the way into adulthood.

 Abundant sexual drive and manual dexterity.

-This short lists of attributes are all things that are completely natural for a woman to have, but are often, and sometimes usually, frowned upon.
-Women have not been, and in many places still aren’t, meant to be “strong” in any definition of the word.
+These shortlists of attributes are all things that are completely natural for a woman to have but are often, and sometimes usually, frowned upon.
+Women have not been, and in many places still aren’t meant to be “strong” in any definition of the word.
 Additionally, they certainly are not meant to be skilled workers or have “Abundant sex drive.”

 …off her nose and her legs